dropwizard/dropwizard/docs/source/manual/configuration.rst

 ============================== =======================  ====================================================================================================
 Name                           Default                  Description
 ============================== =======================  ====================================================================================================
 name                           (none)                   The name of this health check.
 This must be unique, and match the name of the check registered in code.
-(On the applications `HealthCheckRegistry`) type                           ready                    The type of this health check.
-This is either `alive` or `ready`.
-See the [Application Status section](#application-status) for more details. critical                       false                    Flag indicating whether this dependency is critical to determine the health of the application.
-If `true` and this dependency is unhealthy, the application will also be marked as unhealthy. initialState                   true                     Flag indicating the initial state to use for this health check.
-A value of `true` indicates an initial state of healthy while a value of `false` indicates an initial state of unhealthy. schedule                       default schedule         The schedule that this health check will be run on.
-See the [Schedule section](#schedule) for more details.
+(On the applications ``HealthCheckRegistry``) type                           ready                    The type of this health check.
+This is either ``alive`` or ``ready``.
+See the :ref:`application status section <man-core-health-status>` for more details. critical                       false                    Flag indicating whether this dependency is critical to determine the health of the application.
+If ``true`` and this dependency is unhealthy, the application will also be marked as unhealthy. initialState                   true                     Flag indicating the initial state to use for this health check.
+A value of ``true`` indicates an initial state of healthy while a value of ``false`` indicates an initial state of unhealthy. schedule                       default schedule         The schedule that this health check will be run on.
+See the :ref:`schedule section <man-configuration-health-schedule>` for more details.
 ============================== =======================  ====================================================================================================